Satire publication The Onion buys Alex Jones' Infowars at auction with Sandy Hook families' backing

-The satirical news publication The Onion won the bidding for Alex Jones' Infowars at a bankruptcy auction, backed by families of Sandy Hook Elementary School shooting victims whom Jones owes more than $1 billion in defamation judgments for calling the massacre a hoax.
+The satirical news publication The Onion was named the winning bidder for Alex Jones' Infowars at a bankruptcy auction, backed by families of Sandy Hook Elementary School shooting victims whom Jones owes more than $1 billion in defamation judgments for calling the massacre a hoax.

+The purchase would turn over Jones' company, which for decades has peddled in conspiracy and misinformation, to a humor website that plans to relaunch the Infowars platform in January as a parody.
+The judge in Jones' bankruptcy ordered a hearing for next week after Jones and his lawyers raised questions about how the auction was conducted.

+Within hours of the sale’s announcement Thursday, Infowars’ website was down and Jones was broadcasting from what he said was a new studio location.

-The Onion acquired the conspiracy theory platform’s website; social media accounts; studio in Austin, Texas; trademarks; and video archive for an undisclosed sales price.
-The purchase gives a satirical outlet — which carries the banner of “America’s Finest News Source” on its masthead — control over a brand that has long peddled misinformation and conspiracy.
+The Onion's bid was for the conspiracy theory platform’s website; social media accounts; studio in Austin, Texas; trademarks; and video archive for an undisclosed sales price.

+Lawyers for Jones and a company affiliated with Infowars that submitted a $3.5 million offer said they had expected a round of bidding to be held Wednesday where prospective buyers could outbid each other.
+They alleged that the trustee overseeing the auction changed the process only days before and instead opened only sealed bids that were submitted.
+Judge Christopher Lopez in Houston said he had concerns.
+The exact day and time for the hearing have not yet been determined.

-The Infowars website was down Thursday morning.
-On his live broadcast, Jones was angry and defiant, vowing to challenge the sale and auction process in court and saying he would use a new studio that was already set up.
-He later announced his show was being shut down, but he resumed a short time later at a new location and using a different social media account.
+On his live broadcast, Jones was angry and defiant, vowing to challenge the sale in court and calling it "a total attack on free speech."
+He later announced his show was being shut down.
+Jones, who had told listeners for days that he had a new studio set up nearby, then resumed his broadcast from the new location, carrying them live on his accounts on X.

-“The journey has just begun.
-Thank you,” Jones said as he signed off.

 The Onion, based in Chicago, consulted on the bidding with some of the Sandy Hook families that sued Jones for defamation and emotional distress in lawsuits in Connecticut and Texas, lawyers for the families said.